r0gue-io/pop-cli/README.md

 - You also can specify the url of your node with `--url ws://your-endpoint`, by default it is using `ws://localhost:9944`.
+- To perform a dry-run via RPC to estimate the gas usage without submitting a transaction use the `--dry-run` flag.

 For more information about the options, check [cargo-contract documentation](https://github.com/paritytech/cargo-contract/blob/master/crates/extrinsics/README.md#instantiate)